krish-surana/Finance-Data-Projects/README.md

 - Learned to flag a valuation outlier by comparing one company's multiple against the peer average
 - Used Excel formulas instead of hardcoded numbers, so the peer average and premium calculation update automatically if the data changes

-- - **Business-Analytics**
-  -
+## 6. Business Analytics

+Objective: FMCG cost allocation and management dashboard

+- Built a Power BI dashboard covering cost drivers, margin leakage, and budget vs actual variance
-  - FMCG cost allocation and management dashboard built in Power BI, covering cost drivers, margin leakage, and variance
+- Consolidated cost data across departments to identify loss making SKUs through overhead allocationtion and management dashboard built in Power BI, covering cost drivers, margin leakage, and variance
   - analysis

 ## Tools Used: